-Risk monitoring processes ensure continued compliance with risk appetite and strategy, at both an individual and consolidated risk level.
+Risk monitoring processes ensure continued consideration of risk exposures against appetite and strategy, at both an individual and consolidated risk level.
 Monitoring processes are in place within business functions through quality assurance and control testing.
 These processes are subject to oversight from the Risk Function.